ohduran/ohduran.github.io/_posts/2018-12-28-of-reading.markdown

 >
 > -- __Beethoven__

-Paraphrasing Newton, you can only see the furthest if you stand on your own shoulders.
-Which is another way of saying that writing feeds your reading, and vice versa.
+If this is about who stands on whom, then of course you must keep your head standing on your own shoulders: writing feeds your reading, and vice versa.

 For all I know, that means that I write about what I read, but what should I read about?
 History?
 Philosophy?
 Batman?

 Again, there isn't a passive way to look at it.
 If I want to *learn* about something, I read about it, and I do some research on what could be the best books about what I want to learn.
 Say I want to learn about [language](/reading), I start with a book about books, and I go from there.
 Meandering is OK; after all, you're paving the way that only you are going to walk.

-When you start reading about a topic, it's all senseless names.
+But it's hard; when you start reading about a topic, it's all senseless names.

 > Names are like points; propositions like arrows: they have sense.
 >